 Surprisingly, the Markan End Time discourse as a whole is much shorter than the Matthean End Time discourse as a whole.
-In fact, the two above-mentioned parts of the Markan discourse together correspond to only about the first half of the Matthean discourse.
-The main reason for this difference is that the Markan discourse does not include a description of the teachings of Jesus about the End Time Judgment (an event also referred to as the Day of Judgment or Judgment Day), like that included at the end of the Matthean discourse.
-The writer discusses the differences between these teachings in an Appendix titled "Comparative Notes on the End Time Judgment" that appears at the end of Part 2 of the Markan End Time Discourse page.
-Because the teachings of Jesus about the Day of Judgment in the KJV Bible include ideas about everlasting punishment (eternal punishment in the NRSV Bible), the writer also discusses these ideas, and various opinions about the meaning of the word everlasting, at length in a special set of Notes titled "Notes on Everlasting Punishment" that he includes among the Main End Time Files of the Home and Table of Contents pages of this website, and in the PDF titled "Senses of the Word Everlasting" that he includes among the Auxiliary End Time Files of those pages.
+In fact, Parts 1 and 2 of the Markan discourse together correspond to only Part 1 of the Matthean discourse.
+The main reason for this difference is that the Matthean discourse ends with a lengthy description of the teachings of Jesus about the Day of Judgment (a.k.a. the Last Judgment or End Time Judgment) while the Markan discourse does not.
+The writer discusses the significance of this difference in Appendices titled "Comparative Notes on the End Time Judgment" that he includes both at the end of Part 2 of the Markan discourse and at the end of the complete PDF version thereof.
+Also of interest in this connection are discussions of the meaning of everlasting punishment that appear in sets of Notes titled "Notes on Everlasting Punishment" that he includes on the Home and Table of Contents pages of this website.

 * Special Note on Alternative Names or Terms: